• Academic Dishonesty

 Course Repeat Policy

-Graduate degrees and certificates at Lasell College require cumulative GPA of at least 3.0 and a grade of at least B- in all courses.
+Graduate degrees and certificates at Lasell University require cumulative GPA of at least 3.0 and a grade of at least B- in all courses.
 Students must repeat any course where they receive below a B-.
 In the case of elective courses, students may decide to repeat the course or choose another elective.

 Students are permitted, in special circumstances and with the approval of the Department Chair and the Dean of Graduate and Professional Studies, to repeat any course on a one time only basis.
 In the event a required course is repeated unsuccessfully, the student is subject to academic suspension (see section on Academic Standing).
 The higher of the two grades will be computed into the GPA, and the lower of the two grades will be removed from the average.
 No additional credits will be counted toward graduation; however, the lower grade will remain on the permanent academic record.
 For additional restrictions, students need to review individual major requirements.